We’re pulling back the curtain on three years of intensive learning and doing.

 Read on to get the story (plus, you’ll get the scoop on a brand new program we’re launching to help you build your own content marketing machine).

-Pulling Back The Curtain On Content Marketing Success
+Pulling Back the Curtain on Success

-So that’s what we decided to do: send emails to every content marketer that we respected, and see if they’d be willing to chat.
+So, that’s what we decided to do.
+Send emails to every content marketer that we respected, and see if they’d be willing to chat.

 Unsurprisingly, most of our emails went ignored.

 But email outreach is a numbers game, and of the 40+ emails that we sent, a handful of successful content marketers agreed to talk.

 From the very first call, we realized that there was an entire world beneath the surface of content marketing strategy that we had been missing the entire time.

 They asked questions that challenged us and made us think about our strategy in ways that we, embarrassingly, had completely neglected before: